-CC4 Strategic To identify areas suitable for wind Wind turbines could have a direct С Yes Wind Turbine turbine developments and set out the effect on the bird features of an SPA/ 103 Developments criteria for considering planning Ramsar by causing bird strike and Dovolopinionio applications. making functional land un-usable.
+CC4 Strategic To identify areas suitable for wind Wind turbines could have a direct С - Yes Wind Turbine turbine developments and set out the effect on the bird features of an SPA/ Developments criteria for considering planning Ramsar by causing bird strike and applications. making functional land un-usable.
 CC5 Large Scale To provide criteria for considering Glare from panels could impact upon С - Yes Solar planning applications for large scale birds, especially if within the T&CC Photovoltaic solar photovoltaic developments.
-SPA/ Ramsar or on a flight path Developments · INF1 Sustainable To work with partners to deliver an The policy focuses on strategic aims В No No Transport effective, efficient and sustainable rather than specific objectives or Network transport system which improves projects.
+SPA/ Ramsar or on a flight path Developments INF1 Sustainable To work with partners to deliver an The policy focuses on strategic aims В No No Transport effective, efficient and sustainable rather than specific objectives or Network transport system which improves projects.
 More specific guidance on connectivity within and beyond how this policy's aims will be achieved Hartlepool and improves accessibility is given in Policy INF2. for all.
-INF2 Improving To improve access via a sustainable The location and operation of С - Yes Connectivity in transport network. transport links could impact on site Hartlepool T integrity.
-5 N 1 N.I.
-INF3 University To retain the existing hospital site for No LSE.
-The site is some distance В No No Hospital of Hartlepool health services and provision. from all European Sites.
-INF4 Community To ensure access to a community Community facilities (education, В No No facilities services by improving existing leisure, health) are unlikely to have an В INO INO lacilities facilities and providing new facilities adverse effect on site integrity, either as part of new developments. directly or indirectly.
-INF5 To list criteria which proposals for Works to upgrade infrastructure or С - Yes Telecommunicati telecommunications criteria should introduce new infrastructure could ons meet. impact on site integrity.
-QP1 Planning To identify the planning obligations No LSE.
-QP1 flags up that all Α No No obligations that may be required from developers need to be aware that developers to ensure that a there may be a requirement for development can be made recreational disturbance mitigation acceptable and mitigates or measures.
-This will be included in a compensated for any impacts.
-SPD.
-Financial contributions include employment and tourism-related as well as housing development.
+INF2 Improving To improve access via a sustainable The location and operation of С - Yes Connectivity in transport network. transport links could impact on site Hartlepool integrity.
+1 INF3 University To retain the existing hospital site for No LSE.
+The site is some distance В No No Hospital of health services and provision. from all European Sites.
+Hartlepool - INF4 Community To ensure access to a community Community facilities (education, В No No facilities services by improving existing leisure, health) are unlikely to have an facilities and providing new facilities adverse effect on site integrity, either INIEC as part of new developments. directly or indirectly.
+0 \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ INF5 To list criteria which proposals for Works to upgrade infrastructure or С - Yes Telecommunicati telecommunications criteria should introduce new infrastructure could OD4 Planning meet. impact on site integrity. Δ. NI- Na QP1 Planning To identify the planning obligations No LSE.
+QP1 flags up that all Α No No obligations that may be required from developers need to be aware that developers to ensure that a there may be a requirement for development can be made recreational disturbance mitigation measures.
+This will be included in a acceptable and mitigates or SPD.
+Financial contributions include compensated for any impacts. employment and tourism-related as well as housing development. weii as nousing development.